Sri Lanka protest sites calm as president's resignation awaited | Law-Order

 Sri Lanka protest sites calm as president's resignation awaited

-Police said one person was killed and 84 injured in clashes between riot police and protesters on Wednesday near the parliament building and the prime minister's office, as people demanded the ouster of both Rajapaksa and Wickremesinghe.
-Police spokesman Nalin Thalduwa said the man who died was a 26-year old protester who succumbed after he was injured near the prime minister's office.
+HOSPITALISATIONS OVERNIGHT Police said one person was killed and 84 injured in clashes between riot police and protesters on Wednesday near the parliament building and the prime minister's office, as people demanded the ouster of both Rajapaksa and Wickremesinghe.

 - Country: